microsoftgraph/microsoft-graph-toolkit/docs/components/tasks.md

 ## Graph Scopes

-For the O365 Planner Data-Source, the `'Groups.ReadWrite.All'` permission is universally required.
+For the O365 Planner Data-Source, fetching and reading tasks requires the `'Groups.Read.All'` permission, and for adding / updating / removing tasks, the `'Groups.ReadWrite.All'` permission is required.

-For the Microsoft Todo Data-Source, the `'Tasks.ReadWrite'` is universally required.
+For the Microsoft Todo Data-Source, the `'Tasks.Read'` permission is required for fetching and reading tasks, while for adding / updating / removing tasks, the `'Tasks.ReadWrite'` permission is required.

 ## Authentication